ToryDeng/DDA6201-Online-Algorithms-Project/README.md

 # Program structure
 - `metrics/`: training losses of different models.
 - `notebooks/`
-  - `covid19_subset.ipynb` and `processing.ipynb`: code for preprocessing the dataset
+  - `covid19_subset.ipynb` and `processing.ipynb`: code for preprocessing the dataset.
   - `visualization.ipynb`: code for visualizing the results
-- `data.py`: code for loading the dataset
+- `data.py`: code for loading the dataset.
-- `models`: model definitions
+- `models`: model definitions.
-- `train_base.py`: training the vanilla transformer
+- `train_base.py`: training the vanilla transformer.
-- `train_sp.py`: the supervised pretraining step
+- `train_sp.py`: the supervised pretraining step.
-- `train_rl.py`: the reinforcement learning step
+- `train_rl.py`: the reinforcement learning step.
-- `utils_rl.py`: utils for the reinforcement learning step
+- `utils_rl.py`: utils for the reinforcement learning step.

 # Dataset
-The dataset is a subset of cells sampled from patients with COVID-19 and healthy controls: https://doi.org/10.1016/j.cell.2021.01.053
+The dataset is a subset of cells sampled from patients with COVID-19 and healthy controls: https://doi.org/10.1016/j.cell.2021.01.053.

 # Models
 1. vanilla transformer